-Dad and Mike Sr. were talking by the entrance to the Police Station.
-We all went in and were escorted to an open office where the officers had their desks.
-Two officers came to greet us.
-We all sat in a circle around one desk where one officer took notes while the other asked the questions.
-I had expected to be grilled like I had seen on courtroom TV dramas.
-The officer made statements and asked Dad and me to fill in where they were unsure about details.
+Dad and Mike Sr. are talking by the entrance to the Police Station.
+We all go in and are escorted to an open office where the policemen have their desks.
+Two officers come to greet us.
+We all sit in a circle around one desk where one officer takes notes while the other asks the questions.
+I expected to be grilled like I’d seen on TV courtroom dramas.
+The officer makes statements and asks Dad and me to fill in where they’re unsure about details.

-“When did Jace Conning first stay at your house,” he asked.
+“When did Jace Conning first stay at your house,” he asks.

-My Dad answered first, “We knew he was visiting often, as the boys had started a band.
+My Dad answers first, “We knew he was visiting often, as the boys had started a band.
 We heard them practicing at night.
 I had forbidden them from playing during the day after a neighbor had complained.”

 “When was this?”

 “Sometime in the fall about the end of October.”

-“Actually he had stayed several nights earlier than that,” I explained.
+“Actually he had stayed several nights earlier than that,” I explain.
 “He had some trouble at home and asked if he could stay over.
 After Halloween we decided to have a band.
 He was teaching me to play guitar.
 The band moved to Mr. Antonio’s house after the noise complaint.
 At my house, Jace and I used smaller practice amps to learn songs and sing.
 It was much quieter.”

 “And the dog?”

 “Why did you fight with Jeff?”

 “He tried to make me leave their house.
 I told him to stop harassing Jace.”

 “Who initiated the fight?”

 “Jeff came at me.
 I hit him in the stomach, and he fell down.
 I put my foot on him and told him to stop hurting Jace.
 Max was growling at him.
 It was the next day that Max bit him.
 He was fighting with John and Max chased him out of the garage.
-John said he only ripped the seat of his pants, not really biting him.
+John says he only ripped the seat of his pants, not really biting him.
 That’s when we felt Max was not safe.
 He stayed over with Jace.”